 Unfortunately, there are brokers and broker-dealers who will get involved in a pump and dump fraud to make money to the detriment of customers and other investors.
-Call (800) 259-9010 today to explore your legal options.What is a Pump and Dump Scheme?
+Call (800) 259-9010 today to explore your legal options with our investor loss lawyers.What is a Pump and Dump Scheme?

 In a pump and dump scheme, the price of a stock is artificially raised.
 The fraudsters will usually do this by making misleading, false, or exaggerated statements that cause more people to buy the investment, pumping up its value.

 Once the demand for the pump stock reaches critical mass, the scammers will sell their shares of this stock, dumping them into the stock market while they make a significant profit at this higher price.
 They will then cease promoting the stock, which starts to drop in value and may go back to its original price or even lower.
 It is at this point that the other investors who purchased the stock at the higher prices end up suffering significant losses.

 Usually, it is a small-cap stock, a microstock, or a penny stock that a scammer will try to pump and dump.
 A fraudster may do this by touting the stock of a small, little-known company that they will claim investors won’t want to miss out on.